JaredCorduan/CIPs/CIP-1694/README.md

 * the DRep ID to which the stake should be delegated
 * the stake credential for the delegator

+> **Note**
+>
+> DRep delelagion always maps a stake credential to a DRep credential.
+> This means that a DRep cannot delegate voting stake to another DRep.

 ##### Certificate authorization schemes